peavey2787/Save_Window_Position_and_Size/README.md

 ### Quick Capture All Windows
 Use the "Capture Current Layout" option in the system tray menu to quickly save all visible windows to the current profile.

+### Creating Quick Layouts
+1. Arrange your windows as desired on your screen
+2. Click the "Create Quick Layout" button (📌) or select it from the system tray menu
+3. A minimized form will be created in the taskbar
+4. Click this form at any time to restore all windows to their saved positions

 ### Restoring Windows
 - Select a saved app and click the Restore button to restore just that window
 - Click the Restore All button to restore all saved windows in the current profile
 - Enable Auto Position for windows you want automatically maintained at their saved positions
+- Click on a Quick Layout form in the taskbar to restore all windows in that layout

+### Timer Controls
+- Use the start/stop button (▶/⏹) next to the countdown timer to manually control the auto-positioning feature
+- Configure the timer to auto-start when the application launches via the Settings dialog

 ### Removing a Saved Window
 Select a saved app in the Saved Apps list and press the Delete key to remove it from the profile.